 RCI’s PROACT® software not only makes this difficult job seem almost effort free, but also provides a mechanism that allows easy and ready access to all the pertinent data associated with the analysis, including the structured logic tree.
 Failure data is maintained in a database unique to the failure and can be sorted by type, person responsible for its collection, date required, etc.

-Of equal importance to the analysis is keeping track the verification techniques use for the hypotheses pertaining to how the failure occurred.
+Of equal importance to the analysis is keeping track of the verification techniques used for the hypotheses pertaining to how the failure occurred.
 PROACT® automatically requires the completion of a verification log once a hypothesis is identified.
-This log can than be retrieved at any time to determine how to proceed with the analysis.
-In addition, PROACT® has many features that help the analyst do his job.
-It will help you to determine what your critical success factors are for the analysis, write a report on the analysis, communicate your findings to management, and tract the results of your analysis efforts, just to name a few.
+This log can then be retrieved at any time to determine how to proceed with the analysis.
+In addition, PROACT® has many features that help the analyst do his or her job.
+It will help you to determine what your critical success factors are for the analysis, write a report on the analysis, communicate your findings to management, and track the results of your analysis efforts, just to name a few.

 As a failure analyst I find that PROACT® is an invaluable tool for doing my job.
 My analysis efforts are not only easily managed, but are much quicker than ever before.